 Then there’s the reality-check tactic (if you’re within driving distance): check how full or empty their parking lot is between 5 and 7 pm!

-How to Ask About Flexibility in the Interview Process
+How to Ask About Flex in a Job Interview

 That covers the job search aspect of finding flexibility.
 In a different article, I address how and when to inquire about flexible work arrangements during the new job interview.